-What employees value from a job is likely to change.
-This pandemic will change what's important to people in the future.
-The ability to work from home means there is likely to be a greater demand for shorter working weeks or non-traditional working hours.
+What employees value from a job is changing.
+This pandemic changed what's important to staff.
+The ability to work from home has increased demand for non-traditional working hours.
 Mental health and well-being will almost certainly be top of the agenda.
 Unless already in place, you could introduce non-financial benefits such as mental health support or Employee Assistance Programmes.

 You may also need to revisit what incentives will be linked to - should it just be financial performance or should other non-financial performance metrics have just as much importance?
 For example, should how they demonstrate the organisation's core values carry more weight in the future.

-And finally, with morale probably at an all-time low - is now the time to introduce a share incentive plan, giving employees a stake in the business and its future success as we emerge from the crisis?
+And finally, is now the time to introduce a share incentive plan, giving employees a stake in the business and its future success as we emerge from the crisis?